What’s happening to interest rates?

 Annual interest rate increases for existing customers.

-Interest rate changes in 2025 have brought a sigh of relief to many homeowners.
+Interest rate changes in 2025 brought a sigh of relief to many homeowners.

-But they also make it a great time to check in on your home loan – to see if it’s still working for you and whether your bank is adjusting your repayments the way you’d like.
+But, with rate increases now back on the table, it’s a good time to check in on your home loan – to see if it’s still working for you.

 About us